Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Self-hosting means that you are in-charge of everything!

-Both WordPress and Joomla are completely free of cost, because they’re Open Source softwares.
-However, there are a few things you need to setup a Joomla or WordPress website on a live server.
-These things are not part of Joomla nor WordPress, but they are a must-have to get a WordPress or Joomla website to the internet.
+Both WordPress and Joomla are completely free off-cost, because they’re Open Source softwares.
+Nevertheless, there are a few things you need in order to create a website using Joomla or WordPress on a live server.
+These things are not part of Joomla nor WordPress, but they are a must-have to get a WordPress or Joomla website to the internet (live for everyone to visit).

 These things are: hosting account, domain name and an SSL certificate.
 They are not offered by Joomla nor WordPress, because they’re different services entirely.
 So, they require you to pay a fee before getting them.